MrAjulo/Personal-Projects/README.md

 # Personal-Projects
-this contains some of my personal projects that i have worked on.
+this contains some of the personal projects that i have worked on. they contain my thoughts and are mostly based on practices So far they show my progress from one project to another your feedback is highly appreciated